xapian/xapian-docsprint/concepts/indexing/databases.rst

 On-disk databases
 -----------------

-As mentioned, Xapian 1.2 has a default database type called *Chert*;
+As mentioned, Xapian 1.4 has a default database type called *Glass*;
 :ref:`earlier formats can be upgraded using Xapian's copydatabase utility
 <upgrading-databases>`.
 When opening an existing database, Xapian will
 automatically figure out the backend to use.

 If you're
-familiar with data storage structures, you might be interested to know that Chert and Brass both use a copy-on-write B+-tree structure - but don't worry if that doesn't mean anything to you!
+familiar with data storage structures, you might be interested to know that both Chert and Glass use a copy-on-write B+-tree structure - but don't worry if that doesn't mean anything to you!

 Stub database files